 - White Bird Clinic - OR

 Through one-on-one customized technical assistance, the graphs below depict the percentage of participating health centers (PHCs) that are leveraging OSIS support to improve workflows for a more efficient NextGen EHR utilization within the specified category.
 Updated as of March 2022

 R.N., PCMH CCE, NCP

-Manager of Consulting Services
+Director of Consulting and Grant Services

 Senior Operations Consultant

 HCCN Grant Project Manager

 Contact Rebecca Rudd or Lynda Meade for additional information!